Top five Game of Thrones locations in Europe

 This remarkable series used various stunning locations around the world as filming backdrops, many of which can easily be visited.
 Here are the top five Game of Thrones locations in Europe to inspire you to travel.

 The vast majority of scenes in Dubrovnik are used for King’s Landing, the capital of the Seven Kingdoms and where the iconic Iron Throne is located.
 Dubrovnik boasts stunning architecture, spectacular views, beautiful weather and fantastic food.
 The city has a rich history dating back to the 7th century and has been a UNESCO World Heritage site since 1979.
 Also used as a location for King’s Landing is Ston, just outside of Dubrovnik.
 We recommend you visit this city, as it has the longest wall in the world after the Great Wall of China and here you can sample the famous Ston Oysters.
+Discover Dubrovnik and you'll see why George Bernard Shaw referred to it as a paradise.

 Some of Arya Stark’s Braavos adventures were filmed in the old town of Šibenik.
 Less well known than the famous cities of Dubrovnik and Split, the pretty seaside town of Šibenik lies on Croatia’s north Dalmatian Coast.
 The surrounding region is home to beautifully preserved historic towns, sleepy offshore islands and some of Croatia’s most impressive national parks.